NRD-Lab-test/Teacher_Horizon/README.md

 ## Building the Experiment for Production
 To build this experiment into plain html/javascript in the build folder, run:
 ### `npm run build`
-To deploy your experiment to the gh-pages branch for free static hosting for your repository's expeirment, run
+To deploy your experiment to the gh-pages branch for free static hosting for your repository's experiment, run
 ### `npm run deploy`